-We would expect the bottleneck to be the write speed capacity of our destination disk subsystem, but we don’t often reach this limit nor that of network and cpu.
-In this situation, chances are that protocol latency, bandwidth limitation on client connections or ODBC/OLE DB client driver quality are the real issue for low performance.
+We would expect the bottleneck to be the write speed capacity of our destination disk subsystem, but we don’t often reach this limit nor that of network and CPU.
+In this situation, chances are that protocol latency, bandwidth limitation on client connections or ODBC/OLE DB client driver quality are the real reasons for low performance.

 Another aspect is that bulk insert operations on SQL Server are (strangely?)
-CPU intensive.
-As we use ADO.NET 2.0 classes to get bulk functionality and most of the time is presumably spent on marshaling data from unmanaged to managed world and vice-versa.
-Anyway, having many CPU cores allows getting a great performance advantage compared to a sequential bulk insert operations.
+CPU-intensive – as we use ADO.NET 2.0 classes to get bulk functionality, and most of the time is presumably spent on marshaling data from the unmanaged to managed world and vice-versa.
+Anyway, having many CPU cores is a great performance advantage compared to sequential bulk insert operations.

-To make the story short, the fact is that in many situations we get a great advantage using SqlBulkTool.
-Sometime this doesn’t happen, for example when you move data from a SQL Server to another SQL Server: in this case, main the advantage using SqlBulkTool is less code to write and not performance.
+Long story short, the fact is that in many situations we get a great advantage using SqlBulkTool.
+Sometime this doesn’t happen, for example when you move data from a SQL Server to another SQL Server: in this case, the main advantage in using SqlBulkTool is less code to write and not increased performance.

 Partitioning the table

-Let’s say you have a table with 20 millions of rows.
-Loading it in a whole is very time consuming, it would be really better to load it using 20 chunks of one million records each.
-You achieve a dramatic increase in speed because increasing parallelism on slow network operations optimize the use of fast CPU and disks, when a thread is waiting for data from the network, other threads can use CPU and disk to load the data that is arrived.
+Let’s say you have a table with 20 million rows.
+Loading it as a whole is very time-consuming.
+It would really be better to load it using 20 chunks of one million records each.
+You achieve a dramatic increase in speed because increasing parallelism on slow network operations optimizes the use of fast CPU and disks.
+When a thread is waiting for data from the network, other threads can use CPU and disk to load the data that has arrived.

 This was our situation: we decided to partition the table based on a date field (stored as int containing yyyymmdd on the host) creating a partition for each quarter, so the partition function is